litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

     Try to access http://127.0.0.1?done=john now and you will get this error message

-Now we've got that out of the way, but your code has grown to be quite complex for such a simple task.
-You're probably thinking
+Now we have got that out of the way, but your code has grown to be quite complex for such a simple task.
+You Arere probably thinking
 `"there must be a better way!" <https://www.youtube.com/watch?t=566&v=p33CVV29OG8>`_, and there is!
 Instead of doing these things manually, you can also just let Litestar handle them for you!